Friday, July 20, 2012

 In case you didn't already know, Ludwig van Beethoven wrote this when he was completely deaf.
 The choir sings "Ode to Joy," a poem by Friedrich Schiller.
 Here are parts of it:

-Do you fall down, you millions?
+Do you fall down, you millions?and

 Do you sense the creator, world?